 Each Monday, film fan and champion of the downtrodden Jordan Sims picks out an overlooked gem – and gives them the spotlight they so dearly deserve.

-This week, it’s the turn of 2005 supernatural thriller Constantine.
+This week, it’s the turn of mind-bending 1998 caper Fear And Loathing In Las Vegas.
 Here are five unconventional reasons why it’s an underrated classic.

 More underrated classics